poquirion/hpc-genomics-workflow/_episodes/06-automation.md

 ~~~
 {: .bash}

-**Enter the following pieces of code into your shell script (not into your terminal prompt).**
+**Enter the following pieces of code into your shell script**

-Our first line will ensure that our script will exit if an error occurs, and is a good idea to include at the beginning of your scripts.
+Our first line will ensure that our script will exit if an error occurs, and is sometimes a good idea to include at the beginning of your scripts.
 The second line will move us into the `untrimmed_fastq/` directory when we run our script.

 ~~~
 set -e